November 7th, 2012

-Improving your credit score is one of the top Big Wins you can have in your life.
+Improving your credit health is one of the top Big Wins you can have in your life.
 While others are scrounging around and worrying about ordering a medium Diet Coke, you can focus on something that will pay off with tens of thousands of dollars when you make the large purchases that we’ll all make in our lives.

 Most people try to do everything (e.g., balance transfers) EXCEPT doing what really matters: Automating, Paying That Damn Debt Off, and Keeping Old Accounts Open.

 Stay focused on these 3 steps, use my word-for-word script for getting fees waived, and your credit health will improve over time.
 It’s not sexy, but it WILL save you tens of thousands of dollars.

 Ramit Sethi is the author of the New York Times bestseller, I Will Teach You To Be Rich.
 To get free word-for-word negotiation scripts and techniques to beat your credit cards, sign up for free at iwillteachyoutoberich.com.